 Boston University Academy: Teaching for Transformation Workshop

-How can we design learning experiences that make the most of our local contexts?
+How can we design curricula that make the most of our local contexts?

-How can we shift learners’ relationship with history and develop engaged citizens?
+How can we shift learners’ relationship to history and develop engaged citizens?

 What would schooling and—more importantly—learning look like if educators saw themselves as ecologists?